WanluLiuLab/yasim/doc/tutorial/index.ipynb.md

 print(f"Generated {num_new_isoforms} new isoforms")
 ```

-Now we would plot the distribution of number of isoforms per gene (NIpG) for each GTF.
+Now we would plot the distribution of Number of Isoforms per Gene (NIpG) for each GTF.

 ```{code-cell}
 as_nipg = [gene.number_of_transcripts for gene in as_gtf.iter_genes()]